rockettheme/docs/Docs/joomla/templates/topaz/particle_block.md

 ![](assets/particle_block1.jpg)

 The **Block Content** particle is a great way to create a clean and simple content block with images and text.
-Feature

 Here are the topics covered in this guide: